IWBAACTWITOS Chapter 9

 "I'll give you coffee."

-At the mention of coffee, I opened my eyes wide.
-At my reaction, Ash smiled and led me.
-The basement storage that Ash led me to stored wine and food ingredients, and there were coffee beans too.
-Ash picked up a handful of coffee beans and offered them to me.
+At the word coffee, my eyes went round.
+At my reaction, Asher smiled and led me along.
+The basement storage where I followed Asher kept wine and ingredients, and there were coffee beans too.
+Asher grabbed a handful of coffee beans and held them out to me.

 "Here, coffee."